-[Rescheduled] Author Meets Critic: “Work Pray Code: When Work Becomes Religion in Silicon Valley”
+Author Meets Critics: “Work Pray Code: When Work Becomes Religion in Silicon Valley”

 Carolyn Chen, Associate Professor of Ethnic Studies at UC Berkeley; Arlie R. Hochschild, Professor Emerita of Sociology at UC Berkeley; Morgan Ames, Assistant Professor of Practice in the School of Information and Associate Director of Research for the Center for Science, Technology, Medicine and Society at UC Berkeley

-Please join us for this “Author Meets Critics” panel, as Carolyn Chen, Associate Professor in the UC Berkeley Department of Ethnic Studies, will present her new book, Work Pray Code: When Work Becomes Religion in Silicon Valley.
+In this “Author Meets Critics” panel, Carolyn Chen, Associate Professor in the UC Berkeley Department of Ethnic Studies, will present her book, Work Pray Code: When Work Becomes Religion in Silicon Valley.
 Professor Chen will be joined in conversation by Arlie Hochschild, Professor Emerita in the UC Berkeley Department of Sociology, and Morgan Ames, Assistant Professor of Practice in the UC Berkeley School of Information and Associate Director of Research for the Center for Science, Technology, Medicine and Society.

 Silicon Valley is known for its lavish perks, intense work culture, and spiritual gurus.
 Work Pray Code explores how tech companies are bringing religion into the workplace in ways that are replacing traditional places of worship, blurring the line between work and religion and transforming the very nature of spiritual experience in modern life.